yetanalytics/dl4clj/README.md

 ;; data-set normalization
 ;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;;

-;; UPDATE THIS TO WORK AS JUST CODE

 (def normalizer (fit-iter! :normalizer (ds-pp/new-standardize-normalization-ds-preprocessor :as-code? false)
                            :iter training-rr-ds-iter))
 ;; this gathers statistics on the dataset and normalizes the data